MicrosoftDocs/azure-reference-other/studio-module-reference/extract-n-gram-features-from-text.md

 The **Extract N-Gram Features from Text** module creates two types of output:

-+ The **Results dataset**, which is a summary of the analyzed text together with the n-grams that were extracted
++ **Results dataset**: A summary of the analyzed text together with the n-grams that were extracted.
+Columns that you did _not_ select in the **Text column** option are passed through to the output.
+For each column of text that you analyze, the module generates these columns:

+    - **NgramsString**: A string containing all unique n-grams.
+    - **NumUniqueNgrams**:  The count of n-grams extracted using the specified properties.
+    - **Sparse matrix of n-gram occurrences**: The module generates a column for each n-gram found in the total corpus and adds a score in each column to indicate the weight of the n-gram for that row.

-+ The **Result vocabulary**, which contains the actual n-gram dictionary.
-The dictionary is a dataset with scores, so it can be updated, or reused for modeling and scoring.
++ **Result vocabulary**: The vocabulary contains the actual n-gram dictionary, together with the term frequency scores that are generated as part of the analysis.
+You can save the dataset for re-use with a different set of inputs, or for later update.
+You can also update the scores, or reuse the vocabulary for modeling and scoring.

+### Sample results

-To illustrate the results, these examples use the Amazon Book Review dataset, filtered to show only reviews with a score of 4 or 5, and reviews with a string length of under 300 characters.
-The short used in the examples contains 92 words, where `Xxx` represents the author's name, and `Yyy` the book title:
+To illustrate how you can use the results, the following short example uses the Amazon Book Review dataset available in Studio.
+The dataaset was filtered to show only reviews with a score of 4 or 5, and reviews with a string length of under 300 characters.

+From this dataset, a short review was selected, containing only 92 words.
+Here the author's name has been replaced with `Xxx` and the book title replaced with `Yyy`:

 `"Xxx at his best !
 Yyy is one of Xxx's best yet!
 I highly recommend this novel."`

-**Results dataset**.
-The first dataset contained the results of n-gram extraction.
-Columns that you did _not_ select in the **Text column** option are passed through to the output.
+#### Results dataset for sample review text

-For each column of text that you analyzed, the module generates these columns:
+For this sample, the module generated these columns:

-+ **NumUniqueNgrams**:  The count of n-grams extracted using the specified properties.

-   With default settings, 11 n-grams were extracted from the sample review.
++ **NumUniqueNgrams**:  For this 92 word review, using the default settings, 11 n-grams were extracted from the sample review.

     When the n-gram length was increased to 3 and the skip-gram value set to 1, 15 n-grams were found.

     When feature selection was applied to the default, no n-grams were extracted.

-+ **NgramsString**: A string containing all unique n-grams.

-   With the default settings, these n-grams were returned: ["his","best","one","highly","recommend","this","novel","his_best","highly_recommend","recommend_this","this_novel"]
++ **NgramsString**:With the default settings, these n-grams were returned:  ["his","best","one","highly","recommend","this","novel","his_best","highly_recommend","recommend_this","this_novel"]

     With an n-gram length of 3 and skip-gram value of 1, these n-grams were returned: ["his","best","one","highly","recommend","this","novel","his_best","highly_recommend","recommend_this","this_novel","best_one","one_best","highly_this","highly_recommend_this"]

-+ Sparse matrix of n-gram occurrences
++ **Sparse matrix of n-gram occurrences**

-    The module generates a column for each n-gram found in the total corpus and adds a score in each column to indicate the weight of the n-gram for that row.
-Therefore, for this particular review, the results might include these columns:
+    For this particular review, the results included these columns:

     | ReviewText.[manages]| ReviewText.[and\_highly]| ReviewText.[highly] |ReviewText.[highly\_recommend] |
     |----|----|----|----|
     |0|0|0.301511|0.301511|

     > [!TIP]
-    > To find or view a subset of columns by name, use the search function [Select Columns in Dataset](select-columns-in-dataset.md) module.

-**Result vocabulary**.
+    > If you have trouble viewing a particular column, attach the [Select Columns in Dataset](select-columns-in-dataset.md) module to the output, and then use the search function to filter columns by name.

+#### Result vocabulary for sample review text

 The vocabulary contains the actual n-gram dictionary, together with the term frequency scores that are generated as part of the analysis.
 You can save the dataset for re-use with a different set of inputs, or for later update.
+The scores **DF** and **IDF** are generated regardless of other options.
+When you combine vocabularies, these stored values are used as input to the weighting function you choose.

 + **Id**: An identifier generated for each unique n-gram.
 + **Ngram**: The n-gram.
 Spaces or other word separators are replaced by the underscore character.
 + **DF**: The term frequency score for the n-gram in the original corpus.
 + **IDF**: The inverse document frequency score for the n-gram in the original corpus.

-> [!NOTE]
-> The scores **DF** and **IDF** are generated regardless of other options.
-When you combine vocabularies, these stored values are used as input to the weighting function you choose.

 It is possible to manually update this dataset; however, be careful, as you can introduce errors.
 For example:

 + An error is raised if the module finds duplicate rows with the same key in the input vocabulary.
 Be sure that no two rows in the vocabulary have the same word.
 + The input schema of the vocabulary datasets must match exactly, including column names and column types.
-The **ID** column and **DF** score column must be of the integer type.
-The **IDF** column must be of type FLOAT (floating point).
++ The **ID** column and **DF** score column must be of the integer type.
++ The **IDF** column must be of type FLOAT (floating point).

 ##  <a name="bkmk_TechnicalNotes"></a> Technical Notes